-The proposed application has a significant amount of 100-year floodplain from the adjacent stream systems along the northern, southern and western property lines.
+The subject property has a significant amount of 100-year floodplain from the adjacent stream systems along the northern, southern, and western property lines.
 To gain access and to develop the site, development has to occur within the REF on-site.
-Flood control is being proposed along the southern stream (Hunters Mill Branch).
-The applicant proposes to place SWM features and outfalls, buildings and parking within the REF.
-The proposed three stormwater facilities will also be used as floodplain compensatory storage and the some of the parking area for floodplain quantity control.
+Flood control is provided along the southern stream (Hunters Mill Branch).
+The SWM features and outfalls, buildings, and parking will be placed within the REF.
+The three stormwater facilities will also be used as floodplain compensatory storage and the some of the parking area for floodplain quantity control.
 The previous on-site development (salvage yard) impacted the same REF areas but was constructed over 50 years ago with no oversight regulations.